-Since there are state and federal employment laws governing employers and employees, understanding what employment laws apply to your case could be even more challenging.
+Since there is state and federal employment law governing Los Angeles employers and employees, understanding what employment laws apply to your case could be even more challenging.

 Knowledgeable employment lawyers can offer you the guidance you need and provide you with accurate information to help you make the right decision.

 Knowledge of the claim process

 An experienced employment attorney also knows the process of filing a claim or lawsuit and the deadlines that must be met in the process of doing so.

 For example, when a claim is filed with the Equal Employment Opportunity Commission (EEOC), not going through the steps diligently and failing to meet all the deadlines could result in the denial of a claim.